jitinsingla/MitoXRNet/README.md

 Segmentation performance is reported using IoU, Dice, Precision, and Recall for both nucleus and mitochondria.

 #### Data preparation:
-Keep the raw mrcs for prediction in `Data/Prediction/MRCs` folder.
+Keep the raw mrcs for prediction in `Data/Prediction/MRCs` folder and corresponding ground truth labels in `Data/Prediction/Labels` folder.
 #### Data Requirements & Naming Convention

 - MitoXRNet requires that **each raw MRC contains a single masked cell**, e.g. ACSeg ([Link](https://biomedisa.info/gallery/#)) can be used.